Nature Discovery Centre

 Opening times

-The Nature Discovery Centre is surrounded by a mosaic of different habitats with fantastic wildlife to see all year around.
+The Nature Discovery Centre is surrounded by a mosaic of different habitats with fantastic wildlife to see all year round.
 Wander along the paths beside the lake, visit the internationally important Thatcham Reedbeds nature reserve or explore some of the nearby woodland.
-There is large network of footpaths, perfect for family days out or for the more adventurous.
+There is a large network of footpaths, perfect for family days out or the more adventurous.

 Birds